 For many decades California’s worst juvenile offenders were sent to CYA, or California Youth Authority.
 In 2005, CYA came under the control of the Department of Corrections and Rehabilitation.
 CYA is now called the Division of Juvenile Justice (DJJ).

 DJJ provides education and treatment to young offenders up to the age of 25.
-Of the 225,000 youths arrested in California each year, less than 700 are sent to DJJ.2 Being placed in a DJF facility is the closest thing to adult prison in the juvenile court system.
+Of the 225,000 youths arrested in California each year, less than 700 are sent to DJJ.
+Being placed in a DJJ facility was the closest thing to adult prison in the juvenile court system.

-2. What Are the Division of Juvenile Justice Facilities?
+2. What were the Division of Juvenile Justice Facilities?

-The Division of Juvenile Justice facilities are locked institutions intended for the most serious juvenile offenders.
-There are currently three DJJ correctional facilities and one forestry camp.
+The Division of Juvenile Justice facilities were locked institutions intended for the most serious juvenile offenders.
+There were three DJJ correctional facilities and one forestry camp.
 Two facilities are located in Stockton and the third is in Camarillo.
 The forestry camp is located in Pine Grove.

-The main purpose of sending a youth to DJJ is not punishment.
-Instead, youth will be sent to DJF with the goals of achieving:
+The main purpose of detaining youth is not punishment.
+Instead, youth are sent to these facilities with the goals of achieving:

 - community restoration,